 Ah, the white kitchen.
 It’s the most classic of all the colour schemes and the most popular too.
 A white kitchen can be designed in so many different ways.
 It can be modern, vintage, classic or country style.

-This kitchen looks like it belongs in a coastal retreat.
-The use of natural timber floorboards and timber stools, combined with all-white cabinetry and a white marble island make it look clean and crisp.
-The hard part will be keeping all of this white ultra-clean!
+For a kitchen that looks like it belongs in a coastal retreat, go for natural timber floorboards and timber stools, combined with all-white cabinetry and a white marble island make it look clean and crisp.
+The hardest part will be keeping all of the white ultra-clean!

 Take a traditional white kitchen and make it fancy with fabulous patterned tiles, like these ones.
 Another way to make your kitchen glam is to use high-end finishes like marble (or lookalike marble) and keep a bunch of flowers and a bowl of fruit on the bench at all times.